- What is retail logistics?

 We’ve covered some of the challenges inherent to retailers and how optimising your logistics strategy could boost your bottom line — now, let’s talk about retail logistics opportunities.

-COVID-19 has driven eCommerce sales to unprecedented levels, and global retail sales show no signs of slowing down.
-Global retail sales are forecast to hit $26.7 trillion by 2022, a 6.6% increase year on year.
+COVID-19 drove eCommerce sales to unprecedented levels, and global retail sales show no signs of slowing down.
+Global retail sales in 2022 were over 27 Trillion US Dollars and are expected to exceed $30 trillion by 2024.

 With new players entering the market and online competition expected to become more aggressive than ever before, here are a few retail logistics trends every online retailer should leverage to gain more exposure and streamline order fulfilment processes.